josundt/josundt-stylelint-config/README.md

    Uninstall exension from VSCode _(optional)_.

 ## Usage of @josundt/stylelint-config ##
+1. Make sure you have installed and set up the package `@josundt/prettier-config` first.

-1. Install this package
+2. Install this package

-2. Add a `.stylelintrc` file in the workspace root with the following content:
+3. Add a `.stylelintrc` file in the workspace root with the following content:
     ```json
     {
       "extends": ["@josundt/stylelint-config"]
     }
     ```

-3. Add a `.stylelintignore` file in the workspace root with typically the following content:
+4. Add a `.stylelintignore` file in the workspace root with typically the following content:
     ```text
     dist/**/*
     node_modules/**/*